LuKupari/HEMERA/taupair_tridents/README.md

 This writes the compiled extension modules into `modules/`.

 ## Run

-Python scripts are included to generate two seperate differential cross sections, as an example for using the modules; they can be run with.
+Python scripts are included to generate two separate differential cross sections as examples of how to use the modules.
+They can be run with:
 ```bash
 python invariant_mass_distribution.py
 python outgoing_muon_energy_distribution.py